 Steelhead Slammers are a great lure for swinging through a run.
 Plenty of color options for fishing in every water condition.

-Steelhead legend Bill Herzog’s namesake spoon is one of the best lures out there.
+P-Line Pro Steel Spoons are some of the best out there.
 Swinging spoons in the medium to heavy flows of winter rivers can produce violent strikes from the trophies we all dream about.
-You need to pick up a couple Pentac BC Steel Spoons for your winter steelhead fishing arsenal.
+You need to pick up a couple Pro Steel Spoons for your Steelhead arsenal!

 BS Fishtales Brads Wigglers

 The original Storm Wiggle Wart was a decades-long favorite for steelhead fishermen, then BS Fishtales came out an even better lure called the Brad’s Wiggler in all the best colors!
 These are definitely on the list of best Winter Steelhead lures for boat fishing.
 I always have a box full of these in my drift boat.
 The standard Wiggler size is my favorite.

 Plug Fishing Tip: Replace the factory hooks with sticky-sharp Gamakatsu trebles, which have greatly increased my bite-to-landing ratio.
 Go with double split rings and a single barbless siwash hook off the tail if you are fishing at a time when Wild Steelhead are around.